wkumari/draft-wkumari-opsawg-sdi/README.md

    server would allow directory listing), but without the private keys an attacker will not be able to decrypt the files.

-   This document uses the serial number of the device as a unique identifier for simplicity; some vendors may not want to implement the

 Kumari & Doyle          Expires December 14, 2019               [Page 4]

-Internet-Draft                  template                       June 2019
+Internet-Draft            Secure Device Install                June 2019

-   system using the serial number as the identifier for business reasons (a competitor or similar could enumerate the serial numbers and determine how many devices have been manufactured).
+   This document uses the serial number of the device as a unique identifier for simplicity; some vendors may not want to implement the system using the serial number as the identifier for business reasons (a competitor or similar could enumerate the serial numbers and determine how many devices have been manufactured).
 Implementors are